tararoys/TarasBlog/articles/intro-to-fractals-making-an-angels-wing-in-chaotica.markdown

- but to get on with actually making the wing and skipping a lot of the boring setup, do the following.
+So that is how to delete things by hand.
+To get on with actually making the wing and skipping a lot of the boring setup, do the following.
 Copy all of the code in the black box below.

     <flam3_IFS name="New Blank Flame">
         <camera>